Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Cultural Anthropology and Development Sociology

-As a student of Cultural Anthropology and Developmental Sociology at VU Amsterdam, you learn to understand the world through other people’s eyes and interact with people from different backgrounds.
-You learn from and with each other.
-This programme equips you for a wide range of careers, from a researcher at a civil society organisation or a cultural specialist in the public or private sector, to a journalist or policy advisor at local or national level.
+As a student of Cultural Anthropology and Development Sociology at VU Amsterdam, you learn to understand the world through other people’s eyes and interact with people from different backgrounds.
+You learn from and with one another.
+This degree programme equips you for careers ranging from a researcher at a civil society organisation or a cultural specialist in the public or private sector, to a journalist or policy advisor at local or national level, or an advisor at companies that need to keep their ear to the ground with regard to social developments.

 More information about the bachelor Cultural Anthropology?